 3 Johnson's Court

 London EC4A 3EA

 Tel: 0171 353 7160

-Sue, Nick and Raffaella offer one-to-one tutorials on all aspects of essay writing (including dissertations and theses); expression of ideas; construction of arguments; grammar; style; presentation.
-Students from all Schools at UEA are welcome.
-THIS SERVICE IS FREE.
+Rupert ans Sian offer one-to-one tutorials on all aspects of essay writing (including dissertations and theses); expression of ideas; construction of arguments; grammar; style; presentation.

 How to make an appointment

-Surgeries are held with Sue Teddern on Mondays, Nick Caistor on Tuesdays and Raffaella Barker on Thursdays and certain Wednesdays, all in Arts 2.45.
-To book an appointment simply add your name to the list outside Arts 2.45 or email email@example.com, firstname.lastname@example.org or email@example.com.
+Surgeries are held with Rupert on Mondays and Tuesdays and with Sian on Wednesdays (both in Music 0.11).
+To book an appointment simply add your name to the board outside Music 0.11 or email the fellows at firstname.lastname@example.org or email@example.com.

-RLF Fellows do not deal with EFL students, or with learning difficulties such as dyslexia.
-For this kind of assistance please contact the Dean of Students Office.
+Please note that the RLF Fellows do not deal with EFL students, or with learning difficulties such as dyslexia.
+For this kind of assistance please contact the Student Support Service.
 RLF Fellows do not offer a proof-reading service.

 Further information can be found at the RLF website.